-Hospitals serving elderly poor more likely to be penalized for readmissionsJanuary 8th, 2014 in Health /
+Hospitals serving elderly poor more likely to be penalized for readmissionsJanuary 8, 2014 in Medicine & Health / Health

 Hospitals that treat more poor seniors who are on both Medicaid and Medicare tend to have higher rates of readmissions, triggering costly penalties from the Centers for Medicare and Medicaid Services (CMS), finds a new study in Health Services Research.